Erhan1706/DDS-project/README.md

 Basic project structure with Python's Flask and Redis.
 **You are free to use any web framework in any language and any database you like for this project.**

+### Architecture

+#### Transaction Protocol & Database
+The system uses orchestration-based SAGAs pattern and Kafka message broker.
+Kafka makes sure that no events are lost during communication between microservices and helps avoiding potential inconsistencies.
+The communication between the microservices is event-driven, which shows performance benefits compared to using REST APIs.
+The communication with the client stays synchronous.
+The initial service (order-service) starts the SAGAs protocol and waits for it to complete before returning the result back to user.
+The system is based on PostgreSQL, because it provides consistency, fault tolerance, and transaction management.

+#### System Design
+The diagram below illustrates the message flow between services using Kafka topics:

+TODO: insert diagram

+To ensure data consistency and prevent concurrency issues, we applied optimistic locking:
+* Stock Service: Ensures correct stock updates when handling both stock events, especially preventing negative stock and inconsistencies.
+* Payment Service: Ensures transactions are processed exactly once, preventing duplicates.
+Optimistic locking detects conflicts using a version number.
+If another transaction modifies the data, the update fails, requiring a retry with the latest version.

 ### Project structure

 * `env`